Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/cyber_incident_response.md

 ### Second Task: Analyze the Attack

-The next step was to properly analyze the attack by deep diving into the firewall logs to find patterns of attack against the network.
-However, as the attack appears to be distributed, blocking an IP is not effective.
-Indeed, by reviewing the SpringCore payload another pattern emerged: the attacks had a common request path "/tomcatwar.jsp" and the fellowing HTTP header information:
+The next step was to properly analyze the attack by deep diving into the `firewall logs` to find patterns of attack against the network.
+However, as the attack appears to be distributed, blocking an `IP` is not effective.
+Indeed, by reviewing the SpringCore payload another pattern emerged: the attacks had a common request path `/tomcatwar.jsp` and the fellowing `HTTP header information`:

 "
 suffix=%>//